 SUMMIT LECTURE 2022

 We have now just updated that information with the latest 52 consecutive keratoconus eyes with this new slide.
 Using a histogram it is easier to demonstrate what the typical patient can expect in the way of improvements in the higher order aberrations as compared to lenses using standard sphero-cylindrical optics.
-Most will see an improvement in the 70% range, followed by 60% and then 80%, for a mean of 66%.
+More than half will see improvements in the 70-80% range, followed by 60% for approximately one-third of patients and one-fifth will see 50% or less improvement in HORMS.
 This documents that we have achieved in a clinical setting what was only possible in a controlled academic research environment in the past.
 This patient cohort does contain a few patients with various degrees of corneal haze secondary to keratoconus and crosslinking.
 Two eyes representing the lowest and highest data points (outliers) were also excluded.